celegarl/link-tree-clone/README.md

    ```bash
    npm install @supabase/supabase-js
    ```
-5. Create a new table in Supabase
+5. Create a new table in Supabase and name it "links"
- Table: links

 - Columns:
   - 'title' (varchar)